BSP-Dev/aaeon-manifest/README.md

 # AAEON NXP Manifest README
-- This repo is dedicated to the NXP IMX-based modules.
-Here you can find the Yocto BSP recipes for AAEON.
+- This repo is dedicated to the NXP IMX-based modules & MTK MEDIATEK-based modules.
+- Here you can find the Yocto BSP recipes for AAEON.
 - You can follow the same steps to build your own customized BSP based on your interests.
 - For example, for i.MX Linux BSP releases based on Yocto Project `Scarthgap`, the branch is `scarthgap`